AMDISS calls for strengthening of cooperation between Media and Security organs ahead of the visit of Pope Francis to Juba, South Sudan.

 On his part, the President of the Court of Appeal for Greater Equatoria Circuit, Justice Stephen Simon appealed to the newly appointed lawmakers to exert their efforts in formulating laws that promote the virtue of justice, peace, and equality in the country.

 Justice Simon acknowledged the role of media in educating and sensitizing the people of South Sudan on matters of public interest.

 “For us in the judiciary, we are mandated to see the cases when people have disputes.
 This is our duty.
 Education of our people on the issues of public interest is a key thing for South Sudan to come out from the anarchy we are in.
-Here, media plays a very central role in educating and sensitizing our people.
+Here, the media plays a very central role in educating and sensitizing our people.
 I would like to thank AMDISS for facilitating this workshop.
 If there is a chance for educating judges, we are ready,” Justice Simon said.

-The Executive Director of AMDISS, Mr. Michael Duku Aggrey advised the judges to familiarize themselves with the media laws and use the laws as a reference to the cases involving the journalists to avoid criminalization of journalists.
+The Director of AMDISS, Mr. Michael Duku Aggrey advised the judges to familiarize themselves with the media laws and use the laws as a reference to the cases involving the journalists to avoid criminalization of journalists.

 Michael Duku extended his appreciation to Chief Justice Chan Reec Madut and Justice Benjamin Baak Deng, the director for training and research at the Supreme Court for allowing twenty judges to participate in the follow-up workshop on enhancing understanding of the media laws and freedom of expression to improve the image of the country.